ori-drs/ublox_driver/README.md

 You can find a description of all messages [in the u-blox F9 interface description ](https://content.u-blox.com/sites/default/files/documents/u-blox-F9-HPG-1.32_InterfaceDescription_UBX-22008968.pdf) To enable one or more of these, install _u-center_ or _GPSd/ubxtool_, as described [above](#receiver-configuration).
-If you use u-center, start the graphical user interface, connect the receiver via the left-most button, open the _Messages View_ and enable/disable messages by right-clicking on them.
+If you use _u-center_, start the graphical user interface, connect the receiver via the left-most button, open the _Messages View_ and enable/disable messages by right-clicking on them.
 Next, head to the _Configuration View_, select _CFG_, then _Save current configuration_, then _Send_ to save these settings to the flash on-board the F9P module.
 If you use ubxtool, then you can use some or all of the following commands:
 * `ubxtool -f /dev/ttyACM0 -p CFG-MSG,1,7,1` to enable `UBX-NAV-PVT`.